 When referring to the crucial functions of any organization to create a culture robust such as diffusion of quality philosophy, quality mindset, and group cohesion, we realize the obstacles in making such a culture.

-In a traditional model, the activities of a software quality assurance team member are explicit:
+In a traditional model, the activities of a quality assurance team member are explicit:

-- Test the developer’s work before it gets released (Functional Testing or Automated Testing).
+- Test the developer’s work before it gets released (functionl testing or automated testing).

 - Bugs detection.

 How can we move from traditional software quality assurance to a modern quality-oriented way?

 I recall, some years ago, an Engineer Manager mentioned during a meeting that a strong focus on quality could adversely affect the development of innovative new products.
 I was starting my career in software quality assurance, but those words made me think about how we can change that paradigm.

 Before talking about quality culture, we need to understand where we are as a company; it’s imperative to make a self-assessment to recognize the need for change, otherwise introducing a new set of norms, values, and beliefs won’t take the expected result.
 People need to be convinced about the move, having a clear vision and expectations rather than coerced to change.